sukovanej/effect-http/docs/index.md

 );
 ```

-Now, we can generate an object providing the HTTP client interface using `Http.client`.
+Now, we can generate an object providing the HTTP client interface using `Client.client`.

 ```typescript
 const client = Client.client(api, {